erco99/asdtennispro/README.md

   <img src="resources/mobile2.png" width="30%" />
 </p>

 A.S.D.
-Tennis Pro is an academic project developed for the **Applications and Web Services**  ùcourse of the **Master’s Degree in Computer Science and Engineering** at the **University of Bologna**.
+Tennis Pro is an academic project developed for the **Applications and Web Services** course of the **Master’s Degree in Computer Science and Engineering** at the **University of Bologna**.

 This project was developed to improve the web-based system used by **Forum Tennis Forlì**, addressing